sociomantic-tsunami/sociomantic/Code of Conduct/Sociomantic Code of Conduct.md

 ## Consequences

-If an employee engages in unacceptable behavior (i.e. breach of our Code of Conduct) the company will respond with the appropriate action, up to and including dismissal.
+If an employee engages in unacceptable behavior (i.e. breach of our Code of Conduct) the company will respond with the appropriate action, such as warnings or even up to and including dismissal.
 In the case of breaches which cross legal lines, authorities may be involved as well, resulting in appropriate actions that could go beyond dismissal.

 ## Contributions